farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 When you `Shoot`, you carefully track and shoot at a target.

 > You might snipe an enemy long-distance.
 You might throw a fireball to light the battlefield on fire.
 You might aim the ship's laser guns.
-You could try skillfully throw a dart in a bar game (but `Finesse` might be better).
+You could try to skill-fully throw a dart in a bar game (but `Finesse` might be better).

 When you `Tinker`, you understand, create, or repair complex mechanisms or organisms.